~/blog $ cat ue5-cpp-vs-standard-cpp.md

 int32 Value = MyMap[TEXT("Key")];

-TSet: Unordered collection of unique elements, similar to std::set.
+TSet: Hash-based collection of unique elements, closer to std::unordered_set than to the ordered std::set.

 TSet<int32> MySet;